davellanedam/phalcon-micro-rest-api-skeleton/README.md

 ### Using Git (recommended)

 1. First you need to [install composer](https://getcomposer.org/download/) if you haven´t already.
 2. Clone the project from github.
-Change "myproject" to you project name.
+Change 'myproject' to you project name.
 ```bash
 git clone https://github.com/davellanedam/phalcon-micro-api.git ./myproject
 ```